Theo Todman's Web Page - Notes Pages

 - I’ve now decided I’m much more suited to Bridge than Chess, so – while I would like to take Chess more seriously than hitherto and try to learn something about the game – this means that this project is fairly safe from predations from my Chess project4.

-- As of September 2021, following the Covid lockdowns, two local Clubs which I used to attend regularly – Billericay Mayflower Bridge Club and Mountnessing Bridge Club – re-opened.
+- As of September 2021, following the Covid lockdowns, two local Clubs which I used to attend regularly – Billericay Mayflower Bridge Club and Mountnessing Bridge Club (Defunct) – re-opened.
 Unfortunately, while the former is – while not exactly thriving – still comfortably holding its head above water, the latter has sadly died.

 - In default of other enthusiastic volunteers I have taken on various roles on the Committee for Mayflower: I’m Chairman, Secretary, Team Captain, Webmaster and an accounts signatory; I can also run the scoring system, though prefer only as a backup.